 See the beauty of the season at your local pumpkin patches

-YACOLT — October is almost over, and the Fall has officially ushered in the season of harvest and autumnal activities; chiefly among them is the pumpkin patch.
+WOODLAND — We are half-way through October, and the Fall has officially ushered in the season of harvest and autumnal activities; chiefly among them is the pumpkin patch.

 We are visiting patches all over the county to give you a taste of what these local farms have for you to enjoy.
-Fifth on our list is Pomeroy Farm’s Pumpkin Lane.
+Second on our list is The Patch in Woodland.

 Located a little ways off I-5, The Patch sits along the area known as the Woodland Bottoms not too far from the Columbia River.
 The sandy soil is ideal for growing very large pumpkins and gourds.

 Some 20-years-ago, David and Julie Donald planted their first pumpkins for their children on the family dairy farm that still surrounds the patch.
 Over the years, they have expanded the patch acre-by-acre, to the large family endeavour it is today.

 The family now has weekend hayrides and pumpkin bowling, as well as two corn mazes, festive props for photos, a covered hay maze, and other vegetables including corn, tomatoes and zucchini.